SubAnoy/LITune_SIGMOD_24/README.md

 # LITune SIGMOD 2024 Setup and Evaluation Guide

-This is code repo for Paper LITune: Tuning Learned Index Using Deep Reinforcement Learning
+This is the code repo for Paper **LITune: Tuning Learned Index Using Deep Reinforcement Learning**

 Track Name: Research Paper 4th Submission Round